fetchai/agents-aea/docs/oracle-demo.md

 The oracle AEAs require either a locally running test node or a connection to a remote testnet.

-### Setting up with a local Ganache node
+### Setting up with a local Ganache node (Ethereum ledger only)

-The easiest way to test the oracle agents is to set up a local Ethereum test node using Ganache.
+The easiest way to test the oracle agents on an Ethereum-based ledger to set up a local test node using Ganache.
 This can be done by running the following docker command from the directory you started from (in a new terminal).
 This command will also fund the accounts of the AEAs:

 ``` bash
 docker run -p 8545:8545 trufflesuite/ganache-cli:latest --verbose --gasPrice=0 --gasLimit=0x1fffffffffffff --account="$(cat coin_price_oracle/ethereum_private_key.txt),1000000000000000000000" --account="$(cat coin_price_oracle_client/ethereum_private_key.txt),1000000000000000000000"